rust-lang/book/second-edition/src/ch12-02-reading-a-file.md

 To an admiring bog!
 ```

-<span class="caption">Listing 12-3: The poem "I'm nobody!
-Who are you?" by
+<span class="caption">Listing 12-3: The poem “I’m nobody!
+Who are you?” by
 Emily Dickinson that will make a good test case</span>

 With that in place, edit *src/main.rs* and add code to open the file as shown